 As a company director, there are a few different ways that you can receive an income or payment for your services.
-Below, we look at pay through your salary, directors’ fees or dividends.
+In this article, we look at paying a company director through salary, directors’ fees or dividends.

 If the company employs you in a role other than a director, it can pay you a salary like any other employee, and is required to pay you the superannuation guarantee that is currently at the rate of 9.5%.